victoryeo/maticNFT/README.md

 # NFT with hardhat on Matic Mumbai testnet

-This project demonstrates a basic NFT with Hardhat.
+This project demonstrates a basic NFT and bulk minting NFT using Hardhat.

 hardhat
 ```shell